ah teaches interface design (User Interface Thinking lecture)

 Visual to interactive

 In SIAT you will have spent time dealing with image, type, and space.
-Now we will be spending more time focusing on behaviour and interaction.
+In this course we will be spending more time focusing on behaviour and interaction.

 Universal is not so...